China raises stakes in cyberscam crackdown in Myanmar, though loopholes remain

 In mid-November, the Chinese police announced they had issued warrants for four people, all surnamed Ming, on suspicion of cyberscams, murder and illegal detention.
 The family is one of the most powerful in Kokang, with members in the government and local police, and are said to have Chinese passports.
 A few days later, the state broadcaster CCTV showed footage of police taking three of the four suspects across the border in southwestern Yunnan province.

-CCTV reported that Ming Xuechang, a family patriarch and one of the alleged leaders of a scam syndicate, committed suicide when local authorities tried to arrest him on Nov.
+CCTV reported that Ming Xuechang, a family patriarch and one of the alleged leaders of a scam syndicate, died by suicide when local authorities tried to arrest him on Nov.
 15. Myanmar’s military government issued a statement saying that Ming had shot himself during the arrest.

 “China is determined to eradicate the poisonous cancer of cyber scams in northern Myanmar … and this ultimately led to the demise of the Ming family, who are said to have killed four of our undercover military police,” Hu wrote in a recent Weibo post.